ScottLogic/practitioners-guides/_pages/risk-analysis-and-pre-mortems.md

 ### Experiment and Demo

 Test out new pre-mortem formats with an example product or system before applying it to within your team.
 This gives you and your colleagues the opportunity to get comfortable with a format, deal with some of the potential logistical problems (e.g. tooling to support remote sessions) and understand where attendees might need support.
-If you feel you need some more detailed guidance on organising remote or hybrid workshops checkout our guidance here! <Link to remote workshop guidance>
+If you feel you need some more detailed guidance on organising remote or hybrid workshops [checkout our guidance here!](https://scottlogic.github.io/practitioners-guides/pages/remote-working-readiness/)

 It can sometimes be useful to separate the format from the real world context of your organisation to allow people to focus on learning.
-Try substituting a real project or system with something simple which everyone will have some experience of.
+Substituting a real project or system with something simpler is a good starting point.
 If you're stuck for ideas [the Ministry of Testing](https://www.ministryoftesting.com/testsphere/riskstorming) suggest performing a Risk Storming session on Iron Man's suit or the Death Star.

-Remember to be inclusive with your choice of example systems.
-The idea here is enable the group to learn about the pre-mortem technique and build their confidence for applying it in a real world situation.
-If some of your colleagues aren't familiar with Star Wars or any of the last 20 years of Marvel universe movies then you could default to something more familiar such as a mobile banking app, cash point machines or restaurant order systems.
+There are good opportunities to have fun and boost engagement here.
+However, remember to be inclusive with your choice of example systems and domains.
+The idea is to enable the group to learn something new, in a safe environment and build their confidence for applying it in a real world situation.
+If some of your colleagues aren't familiar with _Star Wars_ or the Marvel Universe you might accidentally make it harder for them to contribute and learn if you theme your example session around these stories.
+Try to pick something which might be more likely to be familiar such as a mobile banking app, cash point machines or restaurant order systems.
+If you're in doubt about how appropriate a choice might be, consult your team first and get agreement before organising the session.

 ### Share The Workload